ddurvaux/WebShoot/README.md

 1. Set a password for user (required to run remotely script)
 1. Enable auto-logon of user
 1. Copy <tt>payload-rest.py</tt> to <tt>C:\Scripts\</tt> and run the script
-1. While the script is still RUNNING, take a snapshot name <tt>webshot</tt>
+1. While the script is still RUNNING, take a snapshot named<tt>webshot</tt>

 ## Usage